Fall Waitlist FAQ

 Last year, we were able to offer 2,458 applicants from the waitlist.
 In 2021, we were able to offer 3,286 applicants from the waitlist.
 In 2020 we were able to offer more than 3,961 applicants from the waitlist.
-In 2019, we were unable to make any offers.
-In 2018, we were able to offer 1,896 from our waitlist.
+In 2019 we were unable to make any offers.
+In 2018 we were able to offer 1,896 applicants from our waitlist.
 In 2017 we were unable to make any offers.
-As you can see, the number of students ultimately receiving offers from the waitlist is entirely dependent upon how many students accept the initial offer of admission and this varies from year to year.
+As you can see, the number of students ultimately receiving offers from the waitlist is highly unpredictable and variable.

 - Can I do anything to increase my chances of being offered admission from the waitlist?

-- Am I able to request a change of major while on the waitlist?
+- Can I change my major while on the waitlist?

-Each year, approximately 1,000 students transfer to Virginia Tech after beginning their college journey at other colleges and universities.
+Each year, about 1,000 students transfer to Virginia Tech after beginning their college journey at other colleges and universities.
 Many students who at one point found themselves on a waitlist will follow this route to admission.
 As the transfer admissions process focuses on your work at the college level, transfer applicants can typically present competitive applications after one or two years of targeted study at a community college or other accredited college or university.
 The university provides several resources to help you select coursework and prepare for a successful transfer to your intended program.
 These can be found on our Transfer Admissions Homepage at vt.edu/admissions/transfer.
-If you have additional questions after reviewing this information, please feel free to contact our office at email@example.com or 540-231-6267.
+If you have additional questions after reviewing this information, please feel free to contact our office.